 The Doors started recording their third album “Waiting for the Sun” on February 19th, 1968.
 But it wasn’t the album The Doors had originally planned on releasing.
-The album had originally been titled “Celebration of the Lizard” before its renaming and re-conceptualization.
-The creative compromise the band made in removing the “Celebration of the Lizard” made visible the fault lines in the relationship between Jim Morrison and the rest of the group.
+The album had originally been titled “Celebration of the Lizard” before its renaming and re-conceptualization, and these creative compromises made visible the fault lines in the relationship between Jim Morrison and the rest of the group.

-By early March of 1968 John Densmore was so upset with the recording process and Morrison’s drinking that he threw down his drumsticks and quit in disgust.
+By early March of 1968, John Densmore was so upset with the recording process and Morrison’s drinking that he threw down his drumsticks and quit in disgust.
 Densmore returned the next day and recording continued.

 Originally published February 19, 2013.